jedazard/PRIMsrc/README.md

 =======
 PrimSRC
 =======
-Performs a Bump Hunting search by Patient Rule Induction Method.
+Performs a unified treatment of Bump Hunting by Patient Rule Induction Method in Survival, Regression and Classification settings (SRC).
 The method generates decision rules delineating a region in the predictor space, where the response is larger than its average over the entire space.
 The region is shaped as a hyperdimensional box that is not necessarily contiguous.
-Assumptions are that the multivariate input variables can be discrete or continuous and the univariate response variable can be discrete (Classification), continuous (Regression) or a time-toevent, possibly censored (Survival).
+Assumptions are that the multivariate input variables can be discrete or continuous and the univariate response variable can be discrete (Classification), continuous (Regression) or a time-to event, possibly censored (Survival).
 It is intended to handle high-dimensional multivariate datasets, where the number of variables far exceeds that of the samples (p >> n paradigm).